oronymzy/figmentary/README.md

-Display a pseudorandomly-selected, freely-licensed literary work.
+Display a pseudorandomly-selected, freely-licensed story.